The coin, a tribute penny mentioned in the Bible is commonly believed to be a Roman denarius depicting the Emperor Tiberius (Matthew 20:2).

 * Repentance is accepting you can't save yourself no matter what you are doing.

-* The baptism of repentance is humbling one's self to acknowledge he is sinful before God.
+* The baptism of repentance is humbling one's self to acknowledge, "I am sinful and want to change," before God.

 * A part of repentance is stop blaming others, and accept and confess one's own sins before the holy and forgiving God.